Andreaytm/Stream2_Project/README.md

 	but no functionality issues.
 -   Tested various device sizes: Android, Apple iPad and iPhone online using in-built Google Chrome Developer Tools.
 -   Tested css options of graphs using Developer Tools to identify specific elements and positioning of legends.
--   A browser related bug exists in Chrome and Opera please see [Unresolved Browser Error](#Unresolved Browser Error) for more information and image below
+-   A browser related bug exists in Chrome and Opera please see below for more information.
 ![Browser Error](https://github.com/Andreaytm/Stream2_Project/blob/master/static/assets/misc/browser-error.jpg "Chrome and Opera Browser Error")